superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 ## Introduction

 “Software is eating the world,” penned Marc Andreessen back in 2011.
-Now, more than a decade later, there’s a new guest at the table, and “AI is eating software.”
+Now, more than a decade later, there’s a new guest at the table, and “**AI is eating software**.”
 More products and processes, including the creation of software itself, are being powered by advanced Machine Learning.

 But it’s not an all-you-can-eat buffet.
 ML can’t just ingest anything it wants, whenever it wants.
 Building a good ML-powered system involves overcoming two common problems: **organizing** your data in a way that lets you quickly retrieve relevant information, and, relatedly, **representing** your data in a way that makes it easy to feed into your ML models.

 ![Meme](assets/building_blocks/vector_compute/bb2-1.png)

 These two problems are related.
-Indeed, they converge as parts of what is, in essence, _the_ defining challenge of many ML systems: turning your data into vector embeddings – that is, connecting your [Data Sources](https://hub.superlinked.com/data-sources) to your [Vector Search & Management](https://hub.superlinked.com/vector-search) system.
+Indeed, they converge as parts of what is, in essence, _the_ defining challenge of many ML systems: turning your data into vector embeddings – that is, **connecting** your [Data Sources](https://hub.superlinked.com/data-sources) to your [Vector Search & Management](https://hub.superlinked.com/vector-search) system.

 We call this the Vector Compute problem and this article explores how to build & use systems that solve it.

 ## What is Vector Compute?

-In basic terms, Vector Compute is the infrastructure responsible for the training and management of vector embedding models, and the application of these models to your data in order to produce vector embeddings.
+In basic terms, Vector Compute is the infrastructure responsible for the **training and management** of vector embedding models, and the **application** of these models to your data in order to produce vector embeddings.
 These vectors then power the information retrieval and other machine learning systems across your organization.

 ## Vector Compute and ETL, not the same thing